 - Talk to your neighbors and continue the conversations with the Nextdoor app or Facebook groups.
 Ask lots of questions and make statements based on facts only.
 Chances are, you are NOT THE FIRST or only homeowner to experience HOA abuse of power by your Board members.

 - Create a website to easily update other owners on the happenings in your HOA.
 Check out free site builders like Wix that have templates to make the creation process easier.
-Here is an excellent example of a site created by homeowners who are fighting for their HOA rights to bring MUCH NEEDED change to their community.

 - If your fellow association members have also had bad experiences with the HOA board, property management company, or individual members/agents, start a petition to have homeowners complaints addressed as a collective.
 Here’s a “how to” guide to get started.

 - Show up to your HOA meetings, let your voice be heard, and VOTE.
 Your engagement with fellow homeowners will inspire others to become more active in serving the community and even replace ill-intentioned, self-serving board members with ones who will protect homeowner rights and speak out against corrupt property management.
 If you cannot attend the HOA meetings, vote by absentee ballot or VOTE BY PROXY!